rudebono/absinthe_one_of/README.md

 ### Step 3: Testing

 To write tests for your implementation, you can refer to the example tests provided in `test/absinthe_one_of_test.exs`.
 These tests demonstrate how to validate the functionality of the one_of directive and ensure that only one field is non-null among several options.

-## Inspiration

-This package was inspired by an article written by Maarten Van Vliet.

-You can read the original article [Creating an Input Union Type System Directive in Absinthe](https://maartenvanvliet.nl/2022/04/28/absinthe_input_union/).

 ## License